Membership · Meet the Board · Staff · Job Postings · Resources · Volunteer

 - Had a successful sales booth at the Sooke Night Market where you can find some very special crafts and goodies.

-- Had a large and most successful Journeys Summer Camp.
+- Held a large and most successful Journeys Summer Camp.